pori/safe-exec/README.md

 ## exec(search, publicKey, sessionStorage, cb)

-Executes code if a public/private key pair is present.
+Executes code if a valid public/private key pair is present.

 * `search` - should just be `window.location.search`.
 * `publicKey` - any valid RSA public key.